-5.17 ABC Monitor LDAP Installation (optional)
+5.16 ABC Monitor LDAP Installation (optional)

 If the LDAP authentication is going to be used, the following options can be set in ABC Monitor GUI Settings / General page.
-Alternatively, in case the ABC Monitor GUI is not accessible yet, the same options can be set from command line using "abc-monitor-ldapconfig" command.
+Alternatively, in case the ABC Monitor GUI is not accessible yet, the same options can be set from command line using "abc-monitor-Idapconfig" command.

-- Enable LDAP authentication: if enabled, the authentication against LDAP server will be done. - LDAP server address: the LDAP server address, use a format like "ldap://IP:PORT", "ldap://IP" or "ldap://my.domain". - LDAP bind distinguished name: LDAP admin bind domain name. - LDAP bind credential: admin password to authenticate against the LDAP server. - Base DN of the LDAP server users: specifies the default base domain name.
+- Enable LDAP authentication: if enabled, the authentication against LDAP server will be done. - LDAP server address: the LDAP server address, use a format like "ldap(s)://IP:PORT", "ldap(s)://IP" or "ldap(s)://my.domain". - LDAP bind distinguished name: LDAP admin bind domain name. - LDAP bind credential: admin password to authenticate against the LDAP server. - Base DN of the LDAP server users: specifies the default base domain name.
 For "cn=admin,dc=example,dc=org" the base DN would be "dc=example,dc=org". - LDAP extra groups: extra group to concatenate to the base dn to authenticate a user.
 We would set 'ou=People' to authenticate user with dn in the form "uid=john,ou=People,dc=example,dc=org" - LDAP's group users need to belong to: a potential LDAP group, from whom a user wishing to log itself need to belong to.
-Please not that a full dn is expected, in the form "cn=GUI,ou=Groups,dc=example,dc=org". - enable TLS LDAP: if enabled, the connection to LDAP server will use TLS encryption. - enable compatibility with Microsoft Active Directory
+Please not that a full dn is expected, in the form "cn=GUI,ou=Groups,dc=example,dc=org". - enable compatibility with Microsoft Active Directory